The Enheduanna Society is pleased to announce the launch of its Zipang Recording Project.

 The Zipang Recording Project will enable these stories to be listened to in English and in Arabic online, providing a free and easily accessible introduction to the literature of ancient Iraq.

 The first story — The Marriage of Martu

 — can be listened to on the

 Further stories will be added in the months ahead.

 the Sumerian word for 'breath'.

-is undertaken by the Enheduanna Society, an education charity
+the Enheduanna Society, an education charity

 founded in 2002.
 To fulfil this mission, the Enheduanna Society—